cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/view-rulesets.md

 The response displays the following rulesets:

-* Managed Rulesets you can execute, indicated by `"kind": "managed"`
+* Managed Rulesets you can deploy, indicated by `"kind": "managed"`
 * Zone-level phase entry points, if configured, indicated by `"kind": "zone"`
 * Custom rulesets, if configured, indicated by `"kind": "custom"`